DHLSan/PYNQeBNN/IP-Core testing codes/README.md

 In this folder, you can see the test codes and results to run the eBNN IP core successfully.

+The generated real code is located in the "PYNQEBNN" folder.

 eBNN neural network architecure predicts uknown data from known training data.

 Unknown data is float train_labels[20] = {5,0,4,1,9,2,1,3,1,4,3,5,3,6,1,7,2,8,6,9}.